American Burnweed, Fireweed, Pilewort#American-Burnweed-Fireweed-Pilewort

 Family: Asteraceae

-Plant Trivia: Grows in disturbed soil (fire, plowing, scraping), but infests only until other native plants take control.
-This characteristic makes this a pioneer plant.
-This may be a season or two.
-Its common names allude to the fact that it is common to burnout areas.
-Flowers are pollinated primarily by wasps and honeybees and seeds are wind dispersed.
+Plant Trivia: Grows in disturbed soil (fire, plowing, scraping) but invests only until other native plants take control then fades away after a season or two, categorizing it as a pioneer plant.
+Its common names allude to its growing in fire-destroyed areas.
+Flowers are pollinated primarily by wasps and honeybees, and seeds are wind-dispersed.

-Occurrence: American native plant but found many places around the world by introduction.
-Most common in E. Texas and states to the east.
-Prefers moist soil but tolerates gravely and sandy soils.
-It is resistant to the; herbicide imazypyr and imazypyr-glyphosphate.
+Occurrence: American native plant but introduced in other places around the world.
+Most common in East Texas and further east.
+Prefers moist soil but tolerates gravelly and sandy soils.
+Resistant to the herbicide imazypyr and imazypyr-glyphosphate.

 Bloom Period: Spring-Fall

-Plant Use: Native Americans used a tea made from the plant to treat many ailments including diarrhea, cystitis, and dropsy.
+Plant Use: Native Americans made a tea from the plant to treat many ailments including diarrhea, cystitis, and dropsy.